Vera Renczi

-Vera Renczi (dubbed the Black Widow, Mrs. Poison or Chatelaine of Berkerekul), was a Romanian serial killer who was charged with poisoning 35 individuals including her two husbands, multiple lovers, and her son with arsenic during the 1920s.
+Vera Renczi (dubbed the Black Widow, Ms. Poison or Chatelaine of Berkerekul), was a Romanian serial killer who was charged with poisoning 35 individuals including her two husbands, multiple lovers, and her son with arsenic during the 1920s.

-Journalist Otto Tolischus published the earliest known article in the United States in May 1925 based on letters from the readers without naming any reference.
+Journalist Otto Tolischus published the earliest known related article in the United States in May 1925 based on letters from the readers without naming any reference.
 Renczi's story has surfaced repeatedly, but without traceable details such as specific dates of her birth, marriages, arrest, conviction, incarceration or death.

-Most sources place the murders at Berkerekul, Yugoslavia (present-day Serbia), or Bečkerek, which changed the name to Zrenjanin in 1946; although, the spelling Berkerekul is unknown for this city.
-In 1972, the Guinness Book of World Records found no authoritative sources to support the claim that 35 people were killed by Renczi in early 20th-century Austro Hungarian Empire.
+Most sources place the murders at Berkerekul, Yugoslavia (present-day Serbia), or Bečkerek, which was renamed Zrenjanin in 1946; however, the spelling "Berkerekul" is unknown for this city.
+In 1972, the Guinness Book of World Records found no authoritative sources to support the claim that 35 people were killed by Renczi in early 20th-century Austro-Hungarian Empire.

 Early life

 According to some accounts, Renczi was born in Bucharest in 1903, but in view of the dates of her alleged crimes, a date in the late 19th century would be more appropriate.
 The accounts of her life are lacking in verifiable documentary supporting evidence.
 Her mother died when she was 13 and she moved with her father to Nagybecskerek (today Zrenjanin, Serbia) where she attended a boarding school.
+Her father began to neglect her.
 By the age of fifteen, she had become increasingly unmanageable and had frequently run away from home with numerous boyfriends, many of whom were significantly older than she was.
-Early childhood friends described Renczi as having an almost pathological desire for constant male companionship and possessing a highly jealous and suspicious nature.

 Shortly before the age of twenty, her first marriage was to a wealthy Austrian banker named Karl Schick, many years her senior.
 They had a son named Lorenzo.
-Left at home daily while her older husband worked, she began to suspect that her husband was being unfaithful.
-One evening, in a jealous rage, Renczi poisoned his dinner wine with arsenic and began to tell family, friends, and neighbors that he had abandoned her and their son.
+Renczi poisoned Schick's wine with arsenic after she discovered that Schick may have been cheating on her.
 After approximately a year of "mourning", she then declared that she had heard word of her supposedly estranged husband's death in a car accident.